mdkma/biometrics-airport-demo/README.md

 A Java EE Web App that shows the usage of face recognition and palmprint identification technologies in airports.

+Only adapt to wide screen devices, such as laptops, PCs and Macs.

 This web app is deployed at [bio.derek.ma](http://bio.derek.ma).

 ## How to Use